pjrt/stags/README.md

 ```

 The depth of the qualified tags is controlled by `--qualified-depth`.
 Setting it
-to tree would produce a third tag `test.Example.foo`.
+to three would produce a third tag `test.Example.foo`.

 Vim won't understand such a tag right off the bat.
 The following
 modification is required: